What do we mean?

 Although personal use of non-Bath digital platforms can be encouraged, students cannot be required to use a non-Bath digital platform as part of their course when personal data is involved without a Data Protection Impact Assessment (DPIA).

-- visual (including colour, size, appropriate alt-text, descriptive elements)
+- visual (including colour contrast, size, appropriate alt-text, descriptive elements)

 - physical (including navigation from keyboard)